 4. Acer Aspire 3

-The low price and sturdy design make the Acer Aspire a great choice for both amateur and professional architects.
-Although the laptop is economically priced, the performance far exceeds the expectations with the powerful and latest 10th generation Intel i5 processor, Intel graphics, and full HD display.
-The laptop is equipped with an HD camera that allows you to chat with colleagues or friends in crystal clear images.
+The low price and sturdy design make the Acer Aspire a great choice of laptop for architects (for both amateur and professionals).
+Although the laptop is economically priced, the performance far exceeds expectations with the powerful and latest 10th generation Intel i5 processor, Intel graphics, and full HD display.
+The laptop is equipped with an HD camera that allows you to chat with colleagues or friends in crystal-clear images.

 This one comes equipped with a number of ports on both sides of the laptop.
 However, if you ask me about the battery life it has, it’s pretty average and doesn’t make a good impression on people (especially outside their homes) who work for long hours on a day-to-day basis.